tryscer/flock/flock-music.md

 ​	"Alright, I understand," says the Deuce.
 "I will leave you alone.
 I just thought you kids wanted some tickets."
 He turns to leave.
 ​	We all shout, "Wait!"

 "So let me get this straight," says the Deuce.
 He's leaning against Barry's Chevy, picking at his teeth.
-"You say these guys are like the best band ever..."
+"You say these guys are the best band ever..."
 ​	I say, "Absolutely."
-​	Tim says, "You have no idea, Mr. Deuce.
-No idea."
+​	Tim says, "You have no idea, Mr. Deuce."
 ​	The Deuce says, "...and yet no one knows who they are."
 ​	Eleanore says, "Well, *you* don't know who they are."
 ​	​The Deuce says, "Miss Eleanore, the king of the Deuce tells you right now, right in your face: there are no tickets for something called The Steam Pillars anywhere today, not just here, but in all of Richmond."
 ​	I sit on the floor.
+I take out my matchbook and light a match.
+I see I only have four left...
 ​	"I don't understand," says Eleanore.
 "It was supposed to be *obvious*."
-​	"Then it must be obvious in a different way," Cindy says ​
+​	"Then it must be obvious in a different way," I say, looking at the flame.
+​
 ​